 * For the 2024 season, breakfast will be offered for take out through September.

 A seasonal lunch is prepared poolside with table service on the deck and around the pool.
 The creative lunch is served seven days a week July 1st through thru August 31st.

 Both the breakfast and lunch menu items and prices change yearly and are provided as examples.

-Beer and wine are served poolside during lunch and are offered at the front desk.
+Beer and wine are served poolside during lunch and also offered at the front desk during lobby hours.
+Homemade muffins, cookies, other snacks & beverages are also available from the front desk.
 All meals and beverages can be charged to your room.
 During lobby hours, free coffee, decaf and hot water for tea are always available.

 The history of the Gamsey family, owning this property goes back to the early 1950s.

 Aaron Gamsey and his son, Howard, enchanted by the natural beauty of Cape Cod were searching for properties to begin a new venture in the lodging industry.
 In 1953, the Gamsey’s purchased this small cottage colony with lots of potential near the peaceful waters of Pleasant Bay in Chatham.
 At that time, there were only 4 buildings and the property looked a lot different than it does today.
 Aaron and his wife, Celia, set forth with plans to develop the property from a few rustic cottages to a seasonal lodging destination.
 Howard, a musician and art collector, continued to live in New York City, traveling the country as a professional saxophone player as well as exploring art galleries and auction houses.

 During the 1950s and 1960s, buildings were added to the hotel offering vacationers a variety of lodging options and the FIRST in-ground pool on Cape Cod was installed right here at Pleasant Bay Village Resort!